Updated: May 2008

 5.2) Cantata - Inno Delle Nazioni - (London 1851)

-In London in 1851 Balfe composed an extraordinary Cantata titled, Inno Delle Nazioni - Onore alla Gran Bretagna in which the nine (9) vocal parts were sung by nine leading females singers each representing a country!
+In London in 1851 in honor of the upcoming Great International Exhibition in London, Balfe composed an extraordinary cantata titled, Inno Delle Nazioni - Onore alla Gran Bretagna in which the nine (9) vocal parts were sung by nine leading females singers each representing a country.
+The accompaniment was piano, harp and horn.

-Balfe's "Multi-Lingual Opera" - The Bohemian Girl - (English, German, Italian and French)
+The Bohemian Girl - Performed in English, German, Italian and French.
+And other languages.

-An Italian translation of " 'The Bohemian Girl" called, "La Zingara" was mounted in Trieste in 1854.
+An Italian adaptation and translation of " 'The Bohemian Girl" titled, "La Zingara" was mounted in Trieste in 1854.
+It was a great success.
 Performances quickly followed in other Italian cities, Bologna, Bergamo, Brescia, and Verona.

-In 1862 a four-act French version "La Bohemienne" premiered in Rouen, with the very young (20 years old) future great French composer, Jules Massenet conducting.
+In 1862 a four-act French version "La Bohemienne" premiered in Rouen, in France with the very young (20 years old) future great French composer, Jules Massenet conducting.
 The star of the evening however, was Celestine Galli-Marie (role of the Gypsy Queen) who a number of years later went on to create Thomas' Mignon (1866), and Bizet's Carmen (1875).
-A revised version of Balfe's opera reached Paris in 1869.
+A revised augmented version of Balfe's opera reached Paris

 The success of The Bohemian Girl was unprecedented for opera in the 19th century.
 The only other work that was close to it in terms of popularity around the world was Verdi's Ernani (1844).